NVSL/Swoop/doc/Flock.rst

 -----------------------------------------------------

 Searching for and iterating over :class:`EagelFilePart` objects that meet some criteria are common operations in Swoop.
-The :class:`Flock` uses method chaining to make this easier and more succint.
+The :class:`From` uses method chaining to make this easier and more succint.

-A :class:`Flock` object contains a list of objects (usually, but not necessarily, :class:`EagelFilePart` objects).
-Calling a method on a :class:`Flock` object invokes the method on all the objects the :class:`Flock` object contains and returns a new :class:`Flock` object containing the results.
+A :class:`From` object contains a list of objects (usually, but not necessarily, :class:`EagelFilePart` objects).
+Calling a method on a :class:`From` object invokes the method on all the objects the :class:`From` object contains and returns a new :class:`From` object containing the results.

 If the method returns lists, the lists are concatenated.
 If it return dicts, the values of the dicts are concatenated.
 Singleton values are appended into list.
 If the method returns :code:`None`, the value is ignored.

-:class:`Flock` defines several helper methods as well.
-For instance, :meth:`Flock.map` applies a function to item and returns a :class:`Flock` object containing the results and :meth:`Flock.sorted` returns a sorted :class:`Flock`.
+:class:`From` defines several helper methods as well.
+For instance, :meth:`From.map` applies a function to item and returns a :class:`From` object containing the results and :meth:`From.sorted` returns a sorted :class:`From`.

 For instance, to print a list of all the packages in all the libraries of a file you could do:

 .. code-block:: python

    from Swoop import *
-   print "\n".join(Flock(EagleFile.from_file("foo.sch")).
+   print "\n".join(From(EagleFile.from_file("foo.sch")).
                    get_libraries().
 		   get_packages().
 		   get_name().